WELLMIND-DataSolutions/AR-prioritization-underpayment-recovery-engine/README.md

 ## Live Demo
 https://ar-prioritization-underpayment-reco.vercel.app/

 ---

+## Aim

+- Estimate what a claim's payment should have been using CMS RVU reference data as an audit-defensible benchmark
+- Flag claims that appear materially underpaid relative to that expected payment
+- Rank underpaid claims so AR teams know which ones to review first
+- Surface which states, HCPCS codes, and provider types drive the largest recovery opportunity
+- Give AR teams an instant, claim-level recovery-priority score they can act on directly

+---

 ## Key Features

 - **Expected payment estimation** — builds expected-payment tables from CMS RVU reference data and joins them against actual CMS payment